presenta-software/presenta-lib-starterkit/README.md

 Here what's included:

 - A basic `index.html` to run the presentation that fits the browser window
-- A `sample.md` example file you can edit
+- A `example.md` file you can edit
 - The required js libraries (`libs`)

 The `libs` folder includes the latest releases of: